 - Too many features– It has too many options and features in a compact layout that makes it hard to get things done quickly.
-This is not an easy page builder.
+This can be tricky for beginners.

 - Slow & glitchy editor– Sometimes, Divi becomes very slow or start glitching while designing longer web pages.

 - No popup– It’s unfortunate that Divi doesn’t have a popup builder.
 It is an important feature that you must need for your website.

 User reviews and experiences on Elementor vs Divi